tsatria03/CookyCraze/docks/readme.txt

 All of the configuration files are located in the data/config folder, and are split into three subfolders.
 Lines starting with a semicolon, hash, or double slash are treated as comments, and ignored by the parser.

-Two of the files, ranks.table and slots.table, use section headers in square brackets such as [sounds], [default], [rewards], and [payouts].
+Four of the files, ranks.table, slots.table, prestige.table, and quests.table, use section headers in square brackets such as [sounds], [default], [rewards], [settings], and [quests].
 These are not cosmetic.
 The parser uses them to know which format to expect, since each section in those files uses a completely different line structure.
 Do not remove or rename these headers, or the parser will not be able to read the file correctly.

 Five of the remaining files, baker.event, flipper.event, jacks.table, baker.store, and achievements.table, do not use functional section headers.
 Every line in those files follows the same format throughout.